GloryOfNight/GloryOfNight/vault/notes/README.md

 Not so personal storage of personal notes to myself.
-Sometimes we all have need to make some notes, basicly thats it.
+Sometimes we all have need to make some notes about stuff.

+Right way to read using: [Obsidian]([Obsidian](https://obsidian.md/))